 (Total Monthly Debts You Pay, Including Housing) ÷ (Amount You Get Paid Before Taxes) = Back-End DTI

 Back-end DTIs are the more judge-y type of DTI.
-This calculation will involve all the debts that you have, including your housing.
-So, for your back-end DTI, you will also have to include things like your car payments, your credit card payments, and monthly loans you have for personal reasons, as well as any lines of credit.
-Your real estate agent can help enlighten you on anything else you need to include?
+This calculation will involve all your debts, including your housing.
+So, for your back-end DTI, you will also have to include car payments, credit card payments, and monthly loans for personal reasons and any lines of credit.

-The lower your DTI is, the better.
-In theory, it’s possible to get approved for a home loan in New York City with a debt-to-income ratio higher than 49 percent.
-In practice, most lenders will want applicants who have a 28/36 DTI ratio combo or less.
-The lower your DTI is, the higher the chance to get a mortgage amenable to you.
+The lower your DTI, the higher your chance of getting a mortgage amenable to you.
 Between 37 to 49 percent, banks will consider your DTI pretty rough.
 In this range, you might be able to get approved, but most lenders will consider you a risk.
-Therefore, you might face a couple of rejections before you can get the home loan you want to have.
+Therefore, you might face several rejections before reaching the home loan you want.

 This strategy is challenging since most co-ops in NYC require at least 20% down and a lot more.
 Furthermore, you may only increase the size of your down payment if it does not adversely impact your post-closing liquidity.
 Most co-ops in NYC require applicants to have one to two years of monthly housing expenses in liquid assets post-closing, after the down payment and closing costs.